15 Things the Red Cross Wants You to Know

 They install free smoke alarms

 At the Red Cross’s “Sound the Alarm” events, volunteers team up with local fire departments to canvass neighborhoods in at-risk communities across the country, installing free smoke alarms, replacing dead alarm batteries, and teaching fire safety to residents.
 This effort has already saved over 580 lives nationwide, Gustafson says, and that number will only grow as the word spreads.
 She suggests visiting SoundTheAlarm.org to learn how you can join this year’s campaign in all 50 states.
-These are the useful ways you can help after a natural disaster, too—besides donating clothes.
+Find out some more things firefighters wish you knew.

 Their apps could save your life one day